-Xavier Cortada’s science art practice is oriented toward social engagement and the environment.
-He has created art installations in the Earth’s poles to generate awareness about global climate change: In 2007, as a National Science Foundation Antarctic Artists and Writer’s Program Fellow, the artist used the moving ice sheet beneath the South Pole as an instrument to mark time; the art piece will be completed in 150,000 years.
+Xavier Cortada’s science art practice is oriented toward social engagement and environment concerns.
+The artist has created art installations at the Earth’s poles to generate awareness about global climate change at points in between: In 2007, as a National Science Foundation Antarctic Artists and Writer’s Program Fellow, Cortada used the moving ice sheet beneath the South Pole as an instrument to mark time; the art piece will be completed in 150,000 years.
 In 2008, he planted a green flag at the North Pole to reclaim it for nature and launch an eco-art reforestation effort.

 Cortada often collaborates with scientists in his art-making: